mo1ein/jobname/src/wallex.md

 - When we want to know a user authenticated or not for some action, how know that and how we handle that?

-- Can u example of some tables with one-to-one one-to-many many-to-many many-to-one?
+- Can you example of some tables with one-to-one one-to-many many-to-many many-to-one?

-- Consider we have some tables and we have fk in each...
+- Consider we have some tables and we have fk in each... // TODO

-- What is design pattern? why is good?
+- What is design pattern?
+Why is it good?

 - What is SOLID?